charliedolton/CST-205-Final-Project/README.md

 - connect to an actual database
     - that would have saved a lot of time and headaches
 - use more than basic forms
+- use the provided filters on movie listings to ensure everything is school acceptable
+  - thankfully, there were no large mishaps, just small easily scroll-pass ones
+- finish hooking up search page logic